This in-depth guide will tell you everything you need to know about red mite, how to identify them and more importantly, how to control them.

 To finish off, here is my ‘mitey’ gallery.
 I hope some of these red mite photos will help you recognise infestations of these little red devils.

-If you are interested in reading a practical page on How To Get Rid of Red Mite then there is a blog post I wrote a few years ago here where I used a pressure washer and diatom to get rid of red mite in one of my coops.
-There is also more information on the keeping-chickens.me.uk website on Red Mite.
+I wrote an article that gives a practical example of How To Get Rid of Red Mite here where I used a pressure washer and diatom to get rid of red mite in one of my coops.
+There is also more information on the keeping-chickens.me.uk website for Red Mites.

 Finally, good luck, I hope this guide will help you.
 I would welcome your feedback in the comments below and if you found this guide useful then please Like or Share, I would be very grateful 🙂